Biblioranking fundamental physics: The and arXiv databases

 The extraction of an accurate date for each paper from the database suffers from some uncertainty.
 There are several available dates: the date when the paper was added to the database, a preprint date, often, but not always, corresponding to the arXiv preprint (when available), a publication date (if the paper has been published on a journal), and an ``earliest'' date, representing the first available date (not always present).
 Moreover, month information is typically available only for arXiv papers and some published ones.
 In general we estimate our uncertainty on the extracted dates at the percent level, in the sense that dates are accurately extracted (at least the year) for about 99$\%$ of the papers.
-Given this uncertainty our sample of papers consists of 1275708 papers from 1230~\cite{deSacrobosco:1230uu} to 31 December 2017.
+Given this uncertainty our sample of papers consists of 1403881 papers from 1230~\citep{deSacrobosco:1230uu} to 31 December 2020.

 Another source of uncertainty comes from the author list of each paper.
 Some papers carry an empty list of authors.
 This can have different reasons.
-For instance, only the name of the collaboration is available for experimental papers (mainly conference notes) indexed from the CDS database \cite{cerncds}.
-All these papers are included in our analysis for what concerns papers, but do not contribute to the metrics for authors.
+For instance, only the name of the collaboration is available for experimental papers (mainly conference notes) indexed from the CDS database~\cite{cerncds}.{.\footnote{\href{https://cds.cern.ch}{https://cds.cern.ch}.}} All these papers are included in our analysis for what concerns papers, but do not contribute to the metrics for authors.
 Similar problems extends to institutions and journals.

 One more source of uncertainty is the extraction of references from papers, needed to produce a citation map.
-This can be very simple when a bibtex or xml bibliography file is attached to the paper, but can become an extremely complicated task for papers where only a pdf, sometimes produced from a scanned paper, is present. \inspire uses state-of-the-art technology for reference extraction \cite{refextractgithub,grobidgithub}, which is mainly automatic, with human supervision only in case of errors and inconsistencies.
+This can be very simple when a bibtex or xml bibliography file is attached to the paper, but can become an extremely complicated task for papers where only a pdf, sometimes produced from a scanned paper, is present. \inspire uses state-of-the-art technology for reference extraction~\cite{refextractgithub,grobidgithub}{ (like Refextract\footnote{\href{https://github.com/inspirehep/refextract}{https://github.com/inspirehep/refextract}.} and Grobid\footnote{\href{https://github.com/kermitt2/grobid}{https://github.com/kermitt2/grobid}.})}, which is mainly automatic, with human supervision only in case of errors and inconsistencies.
 Despite the advanced technology for reference extraction, not all references are correctly extracted.